reshinto/Basic_technologies_revision/database/mySQLcheatsheet.md

 > quit
 7. Relog in to new user
 > mysql -u [username] -p
+8. Run SQL file
+- from terminal (ignore sudo if not required)
+> sudo mysql < sqlscript.sql
+- from mysql
+> source path/sqlscript.sql;
 ## Grant Different User Permissions
 ### Types of permissions
 * ALL PRIVILEGES- as we saw previously, this would allow a MySQL user full access to a designated database (or if no database is selected, global access across the system)